Anger and Mental Health

 Anger is quite a powerful human emotion.
 It stems from feelings of frustration, hurt, and even fear.
-While anger is an extremely normal emotion, it seems as though it’s in excess these days.
-From small irritations to strong rage, most of us seem to be aggravated about something.
+While anger is an extremely normal emotion, it seems it’s in excess these days.
+Most of us seem to be aggravated about something from small irritations to strong rage.
 And while many connotate anger as a “negative” or “bad” emotion, it can actually be useful, sometimes even motivating.
-And it is crucial we cultivate the ability to recognize, express, and manage our anger for the sake of our mental health.
+And we must cultivate the ability to recognize, express, and manage our anger for the sake of our mental health.

 The Unpleasant Side of Anger

 As we said, anger isn’t necessarily a bad thing.
 Anger helps us to identify problems or recognize we are hurt.
-It can motivate us to create necessary change to help us meet our goals and move forward.
-Anger even helps us stay safe in dangerous situations as bursts of energy during fight or flight response.
+It can motivate us to create necessary changes to help us meet our goals and progress.
+Anger even helps us stay safe in dangerous situations, such as bursts of energy during a fight or flight response.
 But anger can become problematic when your anger is:

 - expressed through unhelpful or destructive behavior

-- having a negative impact on your overall mental and physical health
+- harming your overall mental and physical health

 - becoming your go-to emotion – blocking out your ability to feel other emotions

 - uncontrollable in terms of range – always towards the extreme end of the scale

 Not everyone expresses the same emotions in the same ways.
 Perhaps you show anger in an outwardly and violent way.
 Do you shout and swear?
 Slam doors?
 Hit or throw things?
 Or perhaps you show inward aggression.
 Do you punish yourself through restriction or self-harm?
 Or engage in extreme negative self-talk.
 Maybe you’re more in the middle, more of a passive-aggressive or non-violent type.
 Do you ignore people or refuse to speak to them?
 What about deliberately doing something incorrectly or on time or not at all?
 Do you sulk or turn on the sarcasm instead of saying anything directly?